The Complete Guide to EKM Metering

 Choosing Your Meter:

-Our "Smart" meters use RS-485 for communication with a computer or Push gateway.
+Our EKM "Smart" Omnimeters use RS-485 for communication with a computer or Push gateway.
 RS-485 is a powerful industrial standard which allows up to 256 of these meters to be daisy-chain connected to 1 communication device on up to 4000 feet of wire.
+Examples of communications devices include the EKM Push gateways, USB converters and iSerials.

 If you want to read your meters with a computer or over the internet, we recommend you read on about our Omnimeter models.